1. Introduction

 3.5 Minutes, confidentiality and transparency

-Before being appointed, members are requested to sign a confidentiality agreement.
+Before being appointed, members are required to sign a confidentiality agreement.
 The agreement requires members not to disclose information that is either designated as confidential or ought to be known as confidential.

 Meeting participants shall observe Chatham House Rules, that is, participants are free to use the information received (unless confidential), but neither the identity nor the affiliation of participants providing information or making statements may be revealed.

 An appropriate balance between transparency and confidentiality will be established, and may vary between agenda items.
-Under Section 47C(1), the Freedom of Information Act 1982 outlines that a document is conditionally exempt if it relates to opinions, advice, or recommendations, or consultation or deliberation that has taken place, as part of the deliberative processes involved in the functions of an agency or a Minister or the Government of the Commonwealth.
+Under Section 47C(1), the Freedom of Information Act 1982 outlines that a document is exempt if it relates to opinions, advice, or recommendations, or consultation or deliberation that has taken place, as part of the deliberative processes involved in the functions of an agency or a Minister or the Government of the Commonwealth and it would be in the public interest not to disclose the document.
 Thus, material that ARPANSA deems to be significant (for example, in terms of security, finances, privacy, commercial-in-confidence) will not be disclosed in the published minutes.

 3.6 Correspondence, reports and statements

-ARPANSA prepares a report on the operations of the advisory bodies for inclusion in the ARPANSA Annual Report.
-ARPANSA will consult the Chair in preparing the report.
+ARPANSA prepares a report on the operations of the advisory bodies for inclusion in the ARPANSA Quarterly and Annual Report.
+ARPANSA will consult the Chairs in preparing the reports and the Council must prepare a report for the CEO on the Council’s activities for each financial year, to be provided to the CEO by 31 July after the end of the financial year in accordance with the ARPANS Regulations 1998 Section 29 (2).

 4. Support from ARPANSA

-The organisational units at ARPANSA responsible for the support to the advisory bodies are as follows:
+The organisational units at ARPANSA responsible for the coordination and technical secretariat support for the advisory bodies are as follows:

-Council: Government and Parliamentary Relations Section, Office of the CEO.
+• Council: National Uniformity Policy and Secretariat Section, Office of the CEO.

 Access to information FOI disclosure log Information public scheme